-- Visionary leadership – In the absence of a burning platform, leadership must drive change proactively by taking a stand for a better future state.
+Visionary leadership – In the absence of a burning platform, leadership must drive change proactively by taking a stand for a better future state.
 Lean-Agile Leaders must exhibit what Toyota would call “a constant sense of danger”—a never-ending sense of potential crisis that fuels continuous improvement.
-This is often the less obvious reason to drive change, as the people in the organization may not see or feel the urgency to do the additional hard work that comes with change.
+This is often the less apparent reason to drive change, as the people in the organization may not see or feel the urgency to do the additional hard work that comes with change.
 After all, they are successful now.
-Why should they assume that they won’t continue to be successful in the future?
+Why should they assume they won’t continue to be successful in the future?
 Isn’t change risky?
 In this case, leaders must create a clear and compelling vision for change that answers why change is needed .
 They must constantly communicate and impress the need for change on all, making it clear that maintaining the status quo is simply unacceptable.

 Establish the Vision for Change

-- Purpose – It clarifies the purpose and direction for the change and sets the mission for all to follow.
-It avoids the potentially confusing details and focuses everyone on the why, not the how, of the change.
+Purpose – It clarifies the purpose and direction for the change and sets the mission for all to follow.
+It avoids potentially confusing details and focuses everyone on the change’s why not the how.

-- Motivation – It starts to move people in the right direction.
+Motivation – It starts to move people in the right direction.
 After all, change is hard, and pain is inevitable, especially in the early stages.
 People’s jobs will change.
 The vision helps motivate people by giving them a compelling reason to make the change.
-Perhaps most importantly, it underlines the fact there is really no job security in the status quo.
+Perhaps most importantly, it underlines the fact there is no job security in the status quo.

-Whether reactive or proactive, the primary reason to drive change in an organization is to realize the business and personal benefits that the change is intended to deliver.
-SAFe Principle #1 reminds us to always ‘Take an economic view.’
+Whether reactive or proactive, the primary reason to drive change in an organization is to realize the business and personal benefits the change intends to deliver.
+SAFe Principle #1 reminds us to ‘Take an economic view.’
 In this context, leaders should articulate the goal of the change in terms everyone can understand.
-Dozens of case studies show that enterprises can expect to see benefits in four major areas, as Figure 1 illustrates.
+Case studies and customer stories show that enterprises can expect to see benefits in four major areas, as Figure 1 illustrates.